vitoperez117/Boosting_Customer_Retention_Sentiment_Analysis/README.md

 ### Sentiment Analysis of Reviews
 Each review has a `Positive`, `Neutral`, `Negative`, and `Compound` score.
-- The `Compound` score is an overall measure of sentiment of a review which provides a high-level view of how users feel about a product.
+- The `Compound` score is a measure of overall sentiment expressed by a review which provides a high-level view of how users feel about a product.
 See [VADERsentiment](https://github.com/cjhutto/vaderSentiment) for more information about scoring.

-- The `Positive`, `Neutral`, and `Negative` values represent the ratios of positive, neutral, and negative sentiment within a review.
+- The `Positive`, `Neutral`, and `Negative` scores represent the ratios of positive, neutral, and negative sentiment within a review.
 This provides more nuance since most reviews are a mixture of sentiments.

+### Findings
-- Reviews from educators and parents generally indicate that positive sentiment outweighs negative sentiment.
-This study closely examines the reviews with a `Negative` Compound Score to identify their main problems with the product.
+Based on `Compound` scores, reviews from educators and parents generally indicate that positive sentiments outweigh negative sentiments.

 | | All Reviews | Reviews explicitly mentioning "Eureka" |
 | ----- | ----- | ----- |